muppet-dev/kit/README.md

 ### Features

 - Explorer - Explore the MCP server's capabilities, while leveraging AI to assist you.
 - Playground - Test the MCP server with different LLMs and configurations.
-(Coming soon)
+- MCP Scan - Scan the MCP server for vulnerabilities and security issues.
 - Tracing - Trace the requests and responses between the client and server.
 Tunneling is also supported for connecting to remote clients.
 - History - View the history of requests and responses between the client and server for the current session.